RobertZetterlund/intro-to-ai/assignment4/report.md

  -->

 Spam versus easy ham:
-- **Multinomial**: Approximatly `97.6 %` of the documents were classified correctly.
+- **Multinomial**: Approximatly `97.8 %` of the emails were classified correctly.
-- **Bernoulli:** Approximatly `88.8 %` of the documents were classified correctly.
+- **Bernoulli:** Approximatly `89.1 %` of the emails were classified correctly.

 The confusion matrices below shows that both classifiers were good at classifying ham correctly, but sometimes classified spam as ham.
+Especially the bernoulli classified had problems classifying spam as it classified more spam as ham than itclassified spam as spam.

 <p align="center">
     <img src="fig/q2_easy_ham_confusion.png">